Best Large Car and Family Wagon 2018

 Winner: Kia Stinger 200S

 What a change a year can make.
-Recent previous winners in the Australia’s Best Cars large car category have been conventional sedans, such as the VF Commodore and Hyundai Genesis, with rear-wheel drive and big naturally-aspirated engines.
+Previous winners in the Australia’s Best Cars large car category have been conventional sedans, such as the VF Commodore and Hyundai Genesis, with rear-wheel drive and big naturally-aspirated engines.

-This year, the winner has a liftback instead of a separate boot, and a longitudinally mounted 2.0-litre turbocharged engine sending drive to the rear wheels.
-All of this makes the Kia Stinger’s specification rare in the Australian marketplace, and it is so well executed it became a sensation as soon as it arrived here, especially in 3.3-litre twin turbo form.
+2018’s winner had a liftback instead of a separate boot and a longitudinally mounted 2.0-litre turbocharged engine sending drive to the rear wheels.
+All of this makes the Kia Stinger’s specification rare in the Australian marketplace.
 However, it was the Stinger with the smaller engine and cheaper price that took home the trophy for large cars under $70,000 in Australia’s Best Cars 2018.

 While so many Australians continue to flock to SUVs without even considering the other options, the Kia Stinger offers almost SUV-like practicality but with the handling of a low-slung sports sedan.
 It’s still a big vehicle, and from the front seats it definitely feels that way.
 There’s a wide transmission tunnel and plenty of room either side of it.
 A long bonnet reaches out ahead as per the grand tourer tradition, and the driver sits low and pleasingly ensconced.

 The engine produces 182kW and 353Nm, with all of that torque available from just 1400rpm.
-Given that grunt comes in from just a tickle above idle speed, and with it being sent through Kia’s eight-speed auto, the Stinger is just so good at getting down a winding road with maximum driver satisfaction and minimal fuss.
+Given that grunt comes in from just a tickle above idle speed and then sent through Kia’s eight-speed auto, the Stinger is just so good at getting down a winding road with maximum driver satisfaction and minimal fuss.

 At 4830mm long and 1870mm wide, the Stinger is 67mm shorter but 7mm wider than the current ZB Holden Commodore.
 Space in the rear seats is reasonable but its sporty styling means it’s no Hyundai Genesis back there.
 The interior fit and finish is excellent and far better than most people would expect, especially if they haven’t been in a Kia of any kind for a while.